IceShuttle/NSE-Data/README.md

 I found this data in the drive and have just linked to the drive.
 [I don't won them]

   Long time, I was searching for Nifty 50 stocks and index data for my strategy building and back testing.
 Finally I found this drive, where Nifty 50 and NSE Next 50 stock and index data are uploaded.
-  The soul purpose to share this link is for research works, building live trading agents to automate trade, building strategies for intraday trade, back-test strategies.
+  The sole purpose to share this link is for research works, building live trading agents to automate trade, building strategies for intraday trade, back-test strategies.
   This folder contains stocks with different time intervals.
 Those are:

     1 Minute,